chef-boneyard/chef-rfc/new/rfc-chef-run.md

 ## Downstream Impact

+- There is a `knife` plugin called [knife-solo][solo] that does this type of work but has not been adopted by the ChefDK.
-- There is a `knife` plugin called `knife-solo` that does this type of work, but having it baked into the chefdk would allow for a natural adoption.
+- There is a `knife` plugin called [knife-zero][zero] that does this type of work but has not been adopted by the ChefDK either.

 ## Copyright